-32. From on or about 17 April 1992 through February 1993, Milan SIMIC, both prior to and while serving as President of the Executive Board of the Bosanski Samac Assembly and as a member of the Serb Crisis Staff, committed and aided and abetted the commission of the crime of persecutions
+16. From on or about 17 April 1992 through February 1993, Milan SIMIC, both prior to and while serving as President of the Executive Board of the Bosanski Samac Assembly and as a member of the Serb Crisis Staff, acting in concert with others, planned, instigated, ordered, committed, or otherwise aided and abetted the planning, preparation, or execution of the crime of persecutions as described in paragraphs 13 and 14 above, through his participation in the following acts or omissions, among others:

-(a) the implementation of orders, policies, decisions and other regulations promulgated by the Serb Crisis Staff and War Presidency and the authorisation of other official actions which violated the rights of the Bosnian Croat, Bosnian Muslim and other non-Serb civilians to equal treatment under the law and infringed upon their enjoyment of basic and fundamental rights;
+a. the implementation of orders, policies, decisions and other regulations promulgated by the Serb Crisis Staff and War Presidency and the authorisation of other official actions which violated the rights of the Bosnian Croat, Bosnian Muslim and other non-Serb civilians to equal treatment under the law and infringed upon their enjoyment of basic and fundamental rights;

-(b) the unlawful detention and confinement of Bosnian Croats, Bosnian Muslims and other non-Serb civilians under inhumane conditions on political, racial or religious grounds and not for their protection and safety;
+b. the unlawful detention and confinement of Bosnian Croats, Bosnian Muslims and other non-Serb civilians under inhumane conditions on political, racial or religious grounds and not for their protection and safety;

-(c) the torture and beating of Bosnian Croats, Bosnian Muslims and other non-Serb civilians confined at detention camps, including but not limited to Hasan Bicic, Muhamad Bicic, Perica Misic, Ibrahim Salkic and Safet Hadzialijagic.
+c. the torture and beating of Bosnian Croats, Bosnian Muslims and other non-Serb civilians confined at detention camps, including but not limited to Hasan Bicic, Muhamad Bicic, Perica Misic, Ibrahim Salkic and Safet Hadzialijagic.

-33. From about September 1991 to at least 31 December 1993, Miroslav TADIC, both prior to and while serving as a member and as Chairman of the Exchange Commission and as a member of the Serb Crisis Staff, committed and aided and abetted the commission of the crime of persecutions as described in paragraphs 29 and 30 above, through his participation in the following acts or omissions, among others:
+17. From about September 1991 to at least 31 December 1993, Miroslav TADIC, both prior to and while serving as a member and as Chairman of the Exchange Commission and as a member of the Serb Crisis Staff, acting in concert with others, planned, instigated, ordered, committed, or otherwise aided and abetted the planning, preparation, or execution of the crime of persecutions as described in paragraphs 13 and 14 above, through his participation in the following acts or omissions, among others:

-(a) the forcible take-over of the municipality of Bosanski Samac by Serb forces;

-(b) the unlawful arrest and confinement of numerous Bosnian Croat, Bosnian Muslim and other non-Serb civilians on political, racial or religious grounds and not for their protection and safety;
+a. the forcible take-over of the municipality of Bosanski Samac by Serb forces;b. the unlawful arrest and confinement of numerous Bosnian Croat, Bosnian Muslim and other non-Serb civilians on political, racial or religious grounds and not for their protection and safety;

-(c) the cruel and inhumane treatment of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including beatings, torture, forced labour assignments and confinement under inhumane conditions;
+c. the cruel and inhumane treatment of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including beatings, torture, forced labour assignments and confinement under inhumane conditions;

-(d) the deportation, forcible transfer and expulsion of Bosnian Croats, Bosnian Muslims and other non-Serb civilians, including women, children and the elderly, from their homes and villages by force, intimidation and coercion; and

-(e) the destruction, plundering and looting of the property of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including dwellings, businesses, personal property and livestock.
+d. the deportation, forcible transfer and expulsion of Bosnian Croats, Bosnian Muslims and other non-Serb civilians, including women, children and the elderly, from their homes and villages by force, intimidation and coercion; and e. the wanton and extensive destruction, plundering and looting of the property of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including dwellings, businesses, personal property and livestock.